amicojeko/YouCantTouchThis/README.md

 	$cd /mnt/sda1
 	$python sendemail.py test.png

-And in a few seconds you will receive and email with the picture attachment... amazing!
+And in a few seconds you will receive an email with the picture attachment... amazing!